777arc/textbook/content/frequency_domain.rst

 .. math::
    x(t) = \frac{1}{2 \pi} \int X(f) e^{j2\pi ft} df

-Note that a lot of textbooks and other resources use :math:`w` instead of :math:`f`.  :math:`w` is angular frequency in radians, while :math:`f` is in Hz.
+Note that a lot of textbooks and other resources use :math:`w` in place of the :math:`2\pi f`.  :math:`w` is angular frequency in radians, while :math:`f` is in Hz.
 All you have to know that

 .. math::
    \omega = 2 \pi f

-Even though it adds a :math:`2 \pi` term to many equations, I find it easier to just stick with frequency in Hz since that is what ends up being used when you actually implement DSP algorithms.
+Even though it adds a :math:`2 \pi` term to many equations, it's easier to just stick with frequency in Hz, since Hz will ultimately be the units you work with in your SDR application.

 The above equation for the Fourier Transform is the continuous form, which you will only see in math problems.
 The discrete form is much closer to what is implemented in code: